-Our results suggest that extreme melt seasons can initiate ice slab ice-slab formation (Fig. ??), in line with current ice slab formation in-7), as observed in Greenland (Culberg et al., 2021).
-When ice layers that formed during an extreme melt season remain in contact with the surface hydrology, they concentrate new refreezing above their horizon, amplifying the contribution

-515 of even average subsequent melt seasons to ice slab formation ice-slab formation (Jullien et al., 2023).
-However, standing water on top of refreezing ice layers is not considered by IMAU-FDM, but an alternative positive feedback mechanism is captured: denser firn and ice has a higher thermal conductivity, which contributes to more efficient conductive cooling and thereby promotes the growth of ice layers and slabs (Vandecrux et al., 2020).
+Our results suggest that extreme melt seasons can initiate ice slab formation (Fig. 9), in line with current ice slab formation in Greenland (Culberg et al., 2021).
+When ice layers that formed during an extreme melt season remain in contact with the surface hydrology, they concentrate new refreezing above their horizon amplifying the contribution of even average subsequent melt seasons to ice slab formation.
+However, standing water on top of refreezing layers is not considered by IMAU-FDM, but an alternative positive feedback mechanism is captured: denser firn and ice has a higher thermal conductivity, which contributes to more efficient conductive cooling and thereby promotes the growth of ice layers and slabs (Vandecrux et al., 2020).
 The future accessible FAC on these ice shelves will depend on the frequency of future extreme melt events, and the timing of depletion is therefore less certain compared to non-ice slab regions where the depletion is mainly forced by the mean climate state and therefore more gradual.

-Ice shelves where ice slab ice-slab formation under SSP5-8.5 is prevented have current accumulation rates of $> 600 \text{ mm w.e. yr}^{-1}$ and mean annual temperatures of > -19 °C, and are mainly situated in the Antarctic Peninsula and West-Antarctica, such as Wilkins, Stange, Abbot, Crosson and Getz ice shelves.
-This implies that high High accumulation allows new pore space to regenerate FAC above the most recent refreezing layers.
-In addition, mild temperatures and more low-density fresh snow, both reducing the refreezing capacity per m^3 of firn, prevent firn to reach the ice density.
-The projected increasing snowfall 525 in Antarctica is thus not only important to counteract ice-sheet mass loss, but also to prevent ice slab_ice-slab formation.
-This is in line with MacFerrin et al. (2019), who found that ice slabs appear to be absent in regions of high accumulation (> 572 mm w.e. yr^{-1}) on the Greenland ice sheet.
+Ice shelves where ice slab formation under SSP5-8.5 is prevented have current accumulation rates of $> 600 \text{ mm yr}^{-1}$ and mean annual temperatures of $> -19 \,^{\circ}\text{C}$, and are mainly situated in the Antarctic Peninsula and West-Antarctica, such as Wilkins, Stange, Abbot, Crosson and Getz ice shelves.
+This implies that high accumulation allows new pore space to regenerate FAC above the most recent refreezing layers.
+In addition, mild temperatures and more low-density fresh snow, both reducing the refreezing capacity per m3 of firm, prevent firm to reach the ice density.
+The projected increasing snowfall in Antarctica is thus not only important to counteract ice-sheet mass loss, but also to prevent ice slab formation.
+This is in line with MacFerrin et al. (2019), who found that ice slabs appear to be absent in regions of high accumulation ($> 572 \, \text{mm yr}^{-1}$) on the Greenland ice sheet.
 These results highlight the different response of ice shelves with low- and high accumulation rates to atmospheric warming.
-In contrast, high accumulation (>1,000 mm w.e. yr^{-1}) and mild (> -19 °C).

-- 530 conditions may lead to the formation of aquifers (Kuipers Munneke et al., 2014b; van Wessem et al., 2021), which aligns with the absence of extensive refreezing.
-Although firn aquifers do not have a depleted (accessible) FAC, the runoff from aquifers have the potential to cause hydrofracturing.
-Therefore, we will explore the future expansion of AIS aquifers in a forthcoming study. - The AIS ice-shelf-wide runoff extent in Fig. 8-(6, 25 % by 2100 for SSP5-8.5), is substantially lower than reported by Gilbert and Kittel (2021)(, who estimate a runoff extent of 98 % by 2100 simulated by using the regional climate model MAR forced by the same CESM2 scenario SSP5-8.5) realisation.
+The AIS ice-shelf-wide runoff extent in Fig. 8 (25 % by 2100 for SSP5-8.5) is substantially lower than reported by Gilbert and Kittel (2021) (98 % by 2100 simulated by the regional climate model MAR forced by CESM2 scenario SSP5-8.5).
 In MAR, liquid water reaching a firn layer with a density > 830 kg m-3 is converted to runoff, whereas in IMAU-FDM ice layers are completely permeable for meltwater percolation.
 Both models thus represent extremes in permeability assumptions, which explains the large difference.
 This also underlines the potentially large impact of ice slabs when estimating the onset of meltwater ponding.
-Besides this, MAR also yields higher melt - 540 rates compared to RACMO2 for the same forcing (Carter et al., 2022), potentially caused by a more active snowmelt-albedo feedback.
+Besides this, MAR also yields higher melt rates compared to RACMO2 for the same forcing (Carter et al., 2022), potentially caused by a more active snowmelt-albedo feedback.
 Differences in the initialization of the firn layer could also contribute to the discrepancy.